 SKILL #4: The reward for consistent physical activity is vibrancy!
-I began to feel the power, to celebrate the inner strength and sense of well being that come from allowing my body to experience the joy of movement.
+I began to feel the power, to celebrate the inner strength ar of well being that come from allowing my body to experience the joy of movement.

 I make fitness a priority.
-I plan family and personal vacations around activities, or invite a colleague or friend to "do business" over a walk rather than lunch, coffee, or drinks.
-I go on hikes to beautiful natural area.
+I plan family and personal vacations around fitness, or invite a colleague to "do business" over a walk rat than lunch, coffee, or drinks.
 I walk to the bank to use the teller machine.